Flows Quickstart

 Triggers

-The most direct one is from the autogenerated UI provided by Windmill.
+- The most direct one is from the autogenerated UI provided by Windmill.
 It is the one you will see from the flow editor.

-A similar but more customized way is to use Windmill apps using the App editor.
+- A similar but more customized way is to use Windmill Apps using the App editor.

-Execute flows from the CLI to trigger your flows from your terminal.
+- Execute flows from the CLI to trigger your flows from your terminal.

-You don't have to explore all flows editor possibilities at once.
+You don't have to explore all Flow editor possibilities at once.
 At each step, test what you're building to keep control on your wonder.
 You can also test up to a certain step by clicking on an action (x) and then on Test up to x

 .